-As Erin Bushouse (Provost’s office) communicated earlier today, the deadline to submit your department’s Fall-2014, Interim-2015, and Spring-2015 class schedules is February 3, 2014.
-Soon after this date, the ITC will request a tentative list of your department’s Interim-2015 assignments from the deans, so that we can preliminarily review the number of anticipated proposals.
+As Erin Bushouse (Provost’s office) notified you today, the deadline to submit your department’s Fall-2015, Interim-2016, and Spring-2016 class schedules is February 2, 2015.
+Soon after this date, the ITC will request a tentative list of your department’s Interim-2016 assignments from the deans, so that we can preliminarily review the number of anticipated proposals.
 This will also help us assess whether or not we have an adequate number and distribution of DCM, on-campus, and off-campus courses.

 As outlined in Calvin's 1970 curriculum study committee report, entitled Christian Liberal Arts Education (CLAE), "the objective of the Interim is to provide time and opportunity in the curriculum and calendar for the student and staff to study topics which ordinarily would not be pursued in the regular semester, or to attempt a new approach to a certain topic" (CLAE, p.
 96).
 The ITC encourages faculty to consider this traditional guiding principal when developing an Interim course proposal.
 If you are interested, an entire chapter of CLAE is dedicated to interim, entitled "The Interim Term".